defl/logicmachine_knxdmx/readme.md

 Pro:
 - It's faster than the script in the manual
 - Flexible config of 1 KNX group to multiple DMX channels
+- Other devices listening to the KNX bus see the state updates as the lights change

 Con:
 - LogicMachine takes time to process and send the DMX packets, you'll not get as nice transitions as you can with a dedicated device